Kimplul/kmi/README.md

 compatible serial devices are supported.

 + `LLVM=<0/1>`: Use LLVM toolchain when set to `1`.
 Default is `0`.
-Note that due to some bugs and missing features in LLVM RISC-V support, some GNU binutils tools are still needed, mainly `objcopy`.
-Also, when combined with `RELEASE`, disables LTO as `lld` seemed to have issues with some relaxed instructions with LTO enabled.
+Note that due to some bugs in the toolchain, LTO is disabled with `RELEASE=1`.

 + `UBSAN=<0/1>`: Enable undefined behavior sanitizer, outputs a number of warnings at runtime when undefined behavior is detected.
 Only available with `RELEASE=0`.